Boulder Mountain (Utah)

-Boulder Mountain (also known as Bluebell Knoll and Boulder Top) in Utah, USA makes up half of the Aquarius Plateau of South Central Utah in Wayne and Garfield counties.
+Boulder Mountain (also known as Bluebell Knoll and Boulder Top) in Utah, United States makes up half of the Aquarius Plateau of South Central Utah in Wayne and Garfield counties.
 The mountain rises to the west of Capitol Reef National Park and consists of steep slopes and cliffs with over 50,000 acres (200 km²) of rolling forest and meadowlands on the top.
 The mountain has a nearly flat summit of roughly 70 square miles.
 The mountain is the highest timbered plateau in North America and is part of the Dixie National Forest.

 Highway 12

 Utah Scenic Byway 12 traverses the eastern side of the mountain from Torrey through Boulder and on to Escalante.
 A series of unpaved backcountry roads and jeep trails provide access to the top during the brief snow-free time, usually only a few months from July to September.
 These jeep trails were originally created as the main route for wagons traveling between Escalante and Boulder.
 The trail was upgraded to a road in 1920 when the Ohio Drilling Company created a route to Wagon Box Mesa.
 A famous road on the mountain, Hell's Backbone Road, forks from Scenic Byway 12.
 Hell's Backbone then runs west toward Posey Lake/Pine Creek Road.
 The road eventually winds back to the town of Escalante, which allows travelers to complete a 38-mile loop.